tayruxin/tp/docs/UserGuide.md

 To learn more about the GUI of LinkMeIn, you can refer to the [GUI Section](#introducing-linkmeins-user-interface) to find out more.

-Having successfully, launched LinkMeIn, you are now ready to use LinkMeIn to track your internship applications.
+Having successfully launched LinkMeIn, you are now ready to use LinkMeIn to track your internship applications.
 You can either refer to the [Quick Tour Section](#introducing-linkmein-a-quick-tour) to get started with LinkMeIn or you can refer to the [Features Section](#current-features) to find out more about LinkMeIn's features.